Matirgo/trampoline_competition_scheduler/README.md

   - The category column must be merged with the trampoline level column.
   - The first name and surname columns must be merged into one name column.
   - New columns for clubs and teams should be added.

+As of 28/07/2025: The above steps have been completed in the data/import_and_manipulation branch.

 - The programme currently does not take into account judges and what they are able or not able to judge.
   - The dataset must be updated to include judging information.